skellis46/slipbox/artistic research and ecosystems.md

 ---

-# Ecosystemic practice-research: for the benefit of others
+# Ecosystemic practice-research (for the benefit of others)

 _previous note:_ [[how to think humanity as geologic and vice versa]]